eiurur/Mizu/README.md

 > Minna-no-Okazu

-Downloader of popular image for the image board.
+Downloader of popular images for the image board.

 # Installation